intermine/demo-report-widgets/README.md

-# Demo InterMine Report Widgets
+# Demo InterMine FatApps

-This repo is being used by [InterMine Report Widgets (Node.js)](https://github.com/intermine/intermine-report-widgets).
+This repo is being used by [InterMine FatApps Middleware (Node.js)](https://github.com/intermine/intermine-fatapps-middleware).

-Follow [InterMine Docs](http://intermine.readthedocs.org/en/latest/embedding/report-widgets/) with help on developing these.
+Follow [InterMine Docs](http://intermine.readthedocs.org/en/latest/embedding/fatapps/) with help on developing these.